Shushi3017/CI4P-PROJECT/readme.md

 ## Overview

-This template provides a **minimal CodeIgniter 4 project layout** with conventions for file organization, commit practices, and simple modules.
+A basic CodeIgniter 4 project template with database support, organized structure, and ready-to-use modules.

 It is designed to be **easy to start with** and a **reference for adding new features**.